 Prevention and Treatment

-Treatment for West Nile Virus infection currently is focused on symptom management.
+Treatment of milder cases of West Nile virus infection currently is focused on supportive care and symptom management.
 In severe cases, hospitalization may be required.

 No vaccine or specific antiviral drug treatment is available for humans at this time.
 Research and clinical testing of potential WNV vaccines are ongoing and health practitioners remain optimistic that a solution will be found.
 Vaccines for other flaviviruses, such as yellow fever, have been available for about 70 years and have well-established safety and efficacy records.